bradleyeckert/chad/verilog/doc/spif.md

 ## Ports

+Let N be the cell size in bits, 16 to 32.
-To keep the J1 naming conventions, the ports on the J1 side are:
+To keep the J1 naming conventions, the ports on the processor side are:

 | Name     | Dir | Bits | Usage                           |
 |----------|:---:|-----:|---------------------------------|